You’ve designed a fantastic online store, and you have products that your customers love.

 Poor website performance can negatively impact your customer experience and quickly lead them to abandon their carts.

-If your website takes longer than usual to load or your cart and checkout pages are not responsive, it is likely to drive your customers away.
+If your website takes longer than usual to load or your cart and checkout pages are not responsive, it will likely drive your customers away.

-So, make sure that your website is designed well, loads fast, and has minimal downtime.
+So, ensure your website is designed well, loads fast, and has minimal downtime.
 Leverage useful plugins to speed up website loading time.

 10. Lack of offers or discounts